connexcs/docs/docs/media-handling.md

 These settings are made to roughly simulate SIP packets (ulaw), you can tweak these parameters as required to achieve your ideal test scenario.

 !!!
 Warning
-    Trace Route (tracert / mtr) are great tools for checking the IP route.
+    Trace Route (`tracert` / `mtr`) are great tools for checking the IP route.
 They are not made to analyse RTP packet loss.
-Additionally intermediate hops DON'T prioritize ICMP packets, so lossy intermediate hops are inconsequential results.
+Additionally intermediate hops DON'T prioritize ICMP packets, and so should not be used as a method of debugging media issues.
 **11. Smokeping / long running pings**
 An additional part of your arsenal for identifying trends outside ConnexCS may be to setup a long standing Ping in your monitoring environment to your customers / carrier equipment.
 This can identify long term trends in customer / carrier latency.
 There are also plenty of SaaS ping monitoring systems such as Pingdom.